dotnet/docs/docs/framework/migration-guide/how-to-determine-which-versions-are-installed.md

 - **The `Environment` class**

   > [!IMPORTANT]
   > For .NET Framework 4.5 and later versions, don't use the <xref:System.Environment.Version%2A?displayProperty=nameWithType> property to detect the version of the CLR.
-Instead, query the registry as described in [Detect .NET Framework 4.5 and above](#detect-net-framework-45-and-above).
+Instead, query the registry as described in [Detect .NET Framework 4.5 and later versions](#detect-net-framework-45-and-later-versions).

   01. Query the <xref:System.Environment.Version?displayProperty=nameWithType> property to retrieve a <xref:System.Version> object.